abdout/atom/README.md

-# Atom UI Components
+# Atom

-Welcome to the Atom UI Components repository!
+Welcome to the Atom repository!
 This repository houses a collection of reusable UI components designed to streamline the development process and maintain consistency across [Databayt](https://github.com/abdout/databayt).

 ## Getting Started

-To get started contributing to Atom UI Components, follow these steps:
+To get started contributing to Atom, follow these steps:

 ### Documentation